Znow/znow.github.io/_posts/2021-04-23-consume-abp-api-from-flutter-app.md

 If you are using the [ABP Framework ](https://abp.io "ABP Framework ") and want to authenticate and consume it in your Flutter application, please read further where I will give a short guide on how to implement the changes needed in your application.

-I will not go in much detail about the actual Flutter code implementation neither the ABP implemnentation.
+I will not go in much detail about the actual Flutter code implementation neither the ABP implemnentation, as this is a simple example of how it can be done.

+Nor can I be held responsible for any bugs, breaches or unaware use of packages.

 ## Requirements
 * Existing ABP API project with IdentityServer